-This condition occurs due to the appendix getting inflamed, swollen or infected.
-This can happen because the organ itself is exposed to and interacts with stool, parasites and mucus.
-This causes a drastic dilution or blockage of blood supply to the organ itself leading the organ to lose nourishment and eventually die.
-Every organ requires blood supply as a source of nourishment, the appendix is the same.
+This condition occurs due to the appendix getting inflamed, swollen, or infected.
+This can happen because the organ itself is exposed to and interacts with stool, parasites, and mucus.
+This causes a drastic dilution or blockage of blood supply to the organ itself, leading the organ to lose nourishment and eventually die.
+Every organ requires blood supply as a source of nourishment, and the appendix is the same.
 The lack of blood penetrating this wall of infections and impurities causes an increase in pressure from the organ itself, leading for it to start tearing and creating holes this is called an appendix rupture.
 This rupture results in the leaking of the appendix into the abdominal cavity, leading to possible abscesses.

 Predominantly, there are two reasons why children develop appendicitis.
 They are: